microsoft/nn-Meter/docs/builder/prepare_backend.md

 └── default_config.yaml
 ```

-The interface of customized backend class are stored in `./customized_backend/backend.py`.
-In this demo, the content in `backend.py` includes:
+The interface of customized backend class is stored in `./customized_backend/backend.py`.
+In this demo, `backend.py` includes:

 ``` python
 import logging